Course Syllabus

 Field Studies

-Visits will include the following:
+Visits will include the following locations:

 The Market Garden at the Copenhagen Hospitality School